MicrosoftDocs/quantum-docs-pr/articles/libraries/numerics/concepts/adders.md

 operation RippleCarryAdderD (xs : LittleEndian, ys : LittleEndian, carry : Qubit) : Unit
 ```

 Such a quantum addition algorithm can be implemented mirroring classical integer addition while making sure that the computation is reversible.
-The classical way of carry propagation for addition is leads to a quantum ripple carry addition algorithm.
-In the first part of the algorithm, a sequence of carry operations propagate the carry bit from the least significant bits up to the carry bit $c$.
-Now, the carry-out bit is set and, in the reverse order, the algorithm then computes the sum while uncomputing the carry bits by reversing the carry operations by using their adjoint counterparts.
+The classical way of carry propagation for addition leads to a quantum ripple carry addition algorithm.
+In the first part of the algorithm, a sequence of carry operations propagate the carry bit from the least significant bits up to the carry bit `carry`.
+Now, the carry-out bit is set and, in the reverse order, the algorithm then computes the sum while uncomputing the carry bits by reversing the carry operations using their adjoint counterparts.
 The carry opreration `Carry` as used in `RippleCarryAdderD` is shown below.

 ```qsharp
 operation Carry (carryIn: Qubit, summand1: Qubit, summand2: Qubit, carryOut: Qubit) : Unit